-We have audited the accompanying financial statements of the governmental activities and each major fund of the Columbia Gateway Urban Renewal Agency, a component unit of the City of The Dalles, Oregon (Agency), as of and for the year ended June 30, 2011, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of the Agency's management.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Columbia Gateway Urban Renewal Agency, a component unit of the City of The Dalles, Oregon as of and for the year ended June 30, 2012, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
+These financial statements are the responsibility of Columbia Gateway Urban Renewal Agency's management.
 Our responsibility is to express opinions on these financial statements based on our audit.